gravitational/gravity/docs/6.x/pack.md

 ## Introduction

-This section covers how to build a Kubernetes cluster image with Gravity.
+This section covers how to build a Gravity Cluster Image.
 There are two use cases we'll cover here:

-1. Building an "empty" Kubernetes cluster image.
-You can use such cluster images for quickly creating large number of identical production-ready Kubernetes clusters within an organization.
+1. Building an "empty" Kubernetes Cluster Image.
+You can use these Cluster Images for quickly creating a large number of identical, production-ready Kubernetes clusters within an organization.

-2. Building a cluster image that also includes Kubernetes applications.
-You can use such images to distribute Kubernetes applications to 3rd parties.
+2. Building a Cluster Image that also includes Kubernetes applications.
+You can these to distribute Kubernetes applications to 3rd parties.

-If you wish to package a cloud-native application into a cluster image, the application must first be ported to run on Kubernetes, this means:
+If you wish to package a cloud-native application into a Cluster Image, the application must run on Kubernetes.
+This means:

 * The application is packaged into Docker containers.
 * You have Kubernetes resource definitions for application services, pods, etc.

-* (optional) You have Helm charts for your application(s).
+You can optionally use Helm charts for your application(s).

 !!! tip:
         For easy Kubernetes development while porting applications to